ccew-unibw/ccvi-data/README.md

 The project framework was designed with modularity in mind.
 Individual indicator and data sources can easily be modified and replaces without affecting the whole project.

 The architecture follows the composite index logic of the CCVI.
-Base classes were designed to handle the core functionality and provide a unique interface for Datasets, Indicators, and our two main aggregation levels Dimensions and Pillars.
-Additionally, shared ConfigParser, StorageManager and GlobalBasegrid classes provide the framework for the geospatial resultion, to read config, and to cache processing steps and store results.
+Base classes were designed to handle the core functionality and provide a unique interface for `Datasets`, `Indicators`, and our two main aggregation levels `Dimensions` and Pillars.
+Additionally, shared `ConfigParser`, `StorageManager` and `GlobalBasegrid` classes provide the framework for the geospatial resultion, to read config, and to cache processing steps and store results.

 ### Data structure

-All CCVI scores are stored as .parquet files from pandas DataFrames with a ('pgid', 'year', 'quarter') MultiIndex, where 'pgid' stands for PRIO-GRID id, an unique identifier for each grid cell.
+All CCVI scores are stored as `.parquet` files from pandas DataFrames with a `('pgid', 'year', 'quarter')` MultiIndex, where `pgid` stands for PRIO-GRID id, an unique identifier for each grid cell.

 ### Datasets
 *`base.objects.Dataset`*